 At an Oireachtas committee meeting yesterday (23 May), music organisations called for a national music policy to address the provision of music education in Ireland.

-The meeting, on the topic of ‘Music in Ireland Today’, is one of a number of committee meetings focussed on the arts.
+The meeting, on the topic of ‘Music in Ireland Today’, was one of a number of planned committee meetings focussed on the arts.
 Presentations were given by Dr Orla McDonagh of DIT Conservatory of Music and Drama, Labhrás Ó Murchú and Attracta Brady of Comhaltas Ceoltóirí Éireann, Rosaleen Molloy and Leo Blennerhassett of Music Generation, and Gerard Keenan of the Irish Chamber Orchestra.
 The meeting was chaired by Peadar Tóibín of Sinn Féin.

 In Dr McDonagh’s presentation, she presented a challenging picture of the issues facing music in Ireland: